 By Andy on April 21, 2016

-The Glutes are the strongest muscle you have and used in so many movements, exercises and performance activities, so why neglect it?
+Glute bridge targets the strongest muscle in our body, the glutes which we used in so many movements, exercises and performance activities, so why neglect it?

 If you could choose 1 exercise to do the rest of your life then squats may just be it.
-Today I’ll discuss an additional exercise that will further increase the glutes capabilities for squats and other lower body exercises.
+Today I’ll discuss an additional exercise that will further increase the glute capabilities for squats and other lower body exercises.

 Why are there so many professional coaches, including coaches at Iconic Fitness, gym in Dubai Marina and specialists who keep hammering the issue that we should all be doing more squats?
 You see squats are not just leg exercises – squats mimic a very natural movement and enable the joints of the legs, hips, and back to handle more force and also increase the overall wellness and longevity of the spine, hips, and bones of the lower body.

 Would you prefer to go through life with a healthy frame of spine, hips, lower back, and knees?
 Everyone would say yes to that.

 Now, let’s get to the hip thrust exercise that enables you to activate the glutes even more.
 The hip thrust is an excellent addition to any glutes workout as it targets the glutes muscles between 50-70% more than a squat.

 Squats – the glutes are activated during the downward movement of the squat to allow your hips to externally rotate and are activated even more when standing up during a squat do complete a hip extension movement.
 During the phase of straightening your knees, your hamstrings will assist your glutes as you stand up.